 2. Do you Research

-If you’re wanting to hire an interior designer, want to extend your house or even want to repaint the living room, always do your research.
+If you’re wanting to hire an interior designer, want to extend your house, searching for how to lower your costs when it comes to heating fuels, or even want to repaint the living room, always do your research.

-This especially applies when you’re hiring in help, go off recommendations as much as possible and always ask to see their previous projects.
+This especially applies when you’re hiring for help, go off recommendations as much as possible, and always ask to see their previous projects.
 If you’re forking out for someone to redesign your home, you want it to be perfect.

 3. Think Ahead